godalming123/helixdots/readme.md

  - When commands ran with sh return long outputs they cannot be scrolled (I would not need this if the above issue is resolved)
  - I cannot have an undotree
  - No moving selected up/down (see https://github.com/helix-editor/helix/issues/2245)
- - You cannot remove/clear the jumplist (see https://github.com/helix-editor/helix/issues/4757)
+ - You cannot remove/clear the jumplist so it just slowly get clogged up (see https://github.com/helix-editor/helix/issues/4757)
+ - I would like to be able to install LSP's automatically (see https://github.com/helix-editor/helix/issues/2152)